jobsearch-works/js-resume-parser/README.md

 - Saves missing content to separate files in the respective parser's directory for manual inspection

 This helps identify edge cases, unusual formatting, or sections that the parser might have missed, allowing you to improve the parsing accuracy.

+## Schema Validation System

+The schema validation system ensures that all parsers produce a consistent output format:

+- Enforces a standardized structure for all parser outputs
+- Validates all required fields are present in the output
+- Provides default values (empty arrays or strings) for missing fields
+- Allows parsers to be used interchangeably in downstream applications
+- Simplifies integration of new parser implementations

+The schema includes standardized fields for:

+- Basic information (name, email, phone, LinkedIn, GitHub, address)
+- Professional experience with company details and responsibilities
+- Education with institution details and study periods
+- Skills categorized by type
+- Projects with descriptions and links
+- Additional sections like certifications, languages, honors, and references

+For details on the schema structure and field descriptions, see the [SCHEMA_DOCS.md](SCHEMA_DOCS.md) file.

 ## How It Works